Start saving money with solar panels!

 average consumption of a dryer

-Generally, dryers use about 2 – 5 kilowatt-hours per drying cycle, with 3 kilowatt-hours being the average.
+Generally, major dryers use about 2 – 5 kilowatt-hours per drying cycle, with 3 kilowatt-hours being the average.
 The drying cycle itself takes about an hour so the power rating of a dryer and its consumption per cycle can be the same number.

-What if we want to know exactly how much energy a dryer needs and how much it will consume in a year?
+What if we want to find exactly how much energy a dryer needs and how much it will consume in a year?
 All modern dryers are required to have an EnergyGuide label that specifies their energy consumption and average cost of running.
 Alternatively, you can check your dryer’s spec sheet.

 Suppose, your dryer’s energy needs match the average – 3kWh per cycle, and you wash and dry your laundry four times a week.
 Knowing the energy consumption and our usage patterns, we can calculate how much energy a dryer needs per year: